 "The trial is really going to flesh out the science and the implications of the science in a very clear way," Lozak says.

-The case, as it sits in mid-November 2018, still is on track for trial.
-It was granted the go-ahead in early November by the U.S. Supreme Court.
-Only a few days later, though, the 9th U.S. Circuit Court of Appeals put the trial on hold again while it considers another request for dismissal levied by the Trump administration.
+The case, as it sits today in mid-September 2019, still is on track for trial, but it's been slow-going.
+It was granted the go-ahead in early November 2018 by the U.S. Supreme Court.
+Only a few days later, though, the 9th U.S. Circuit Court of Appeals put the trial on hold again while it considered another request for dismissal levied by the Trump administration.

 Fighting the Good Fight

-Loznak, who grew up on his family's farm outside of Roseburg, Oregon, is majoring in sustainable development at Columbia with a minor in political science.
-His thesis delves into the politics of climate change, something that at this point may not engender much optimism, even from someone so young.
+Loznak, who grew up on his family's farm outside of Roseburg, Oregon, graduated in June 2019 from Columbia University and is back in Oregon.
+His thesis delved into the politics of climate change, something that at this point may not engender much optimism, even from someone so young.

 Yet Loznak sees change coming, pushed along by young activists like himself.
 Maybe not right away.
 But he sees it.